ehanahamed/quizfreely/docs/dev/production/api-setup.md

 Run the commands in `/root/quizfreely/api/quizfreely-db-setup.sql` to setup all the users, schemas, tables, & functions.
 You can just copy and paste all the commands from the file into the database shell.

-After you run those commands, there will be a user named `quizfreely_api`, set its password:
+After you run those commands, there will be a user named `quizfreely_api`.
+We need to set its password:
 ```sh
 \password quizfreely_api
 ```

 We will use this password in `POSTGRES_URI=` in the `.env` file that we will configure next.
-(This `quizfreely_api` user is how the api server process/js code connects to the database)
+(The api server process/js code connects to the database as the `quizfreely_api` user.
+See [api > auth.md > Postgres roles](../api/auth.md#postgres-roles) for more details.)

 Now, when you're done with SQL commands, exit the database shell:
 ```sh